Superburial

 A superburial is similar to a mass grave, but is a term typically used by archaeologists to denote an area of dense burial activity without the negative connotations often associated with mass graves.
 A superburial may also span a much longer time period than is typical for a mass grave, such as a cemetery in constant use for centuries.

+The term has also been used to describe burials found in good condition and with a number of artifacts.